joshkuminski/OpenVision/README.md

 ****If you do not have a gpu and want to run this in the cloud skip down to Step 3 - Cloud.****
 This utilizes Google Colaboratory- an online platform for *free* access to a gpu

-Run the 'install.cmd' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
+Run the 'install.bat' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
 It will also create a virtual environment and install project requirements.txt
 * If you have a supported NVIDIA GPU, also run the 'install_gpu.cmd' file.
 This will install requirements_gpu.txt